The Best Vaginal Dilators According to an Expert Pelvic Floor PT

 How we picked these vaginal dilators

 All of these dilators were chosen for this review because they were either created or endorsed by professionals in the women’s health field or are a fan favorite of our team of expert physical therapists here at Origin.
 Additionally, the Dr. Berman Dilator Set was chosen because they look a lot less intimidating than other plastic dilators, come with a handle (which is useful because the plastic tends to want to fall out more readily), and offer a very low price point.

 How we tested the vaginal dilators

 I personally tried all the dilators on myself to determine how they felt when inserted vaginally, if they were good for stretching, if they could be used handsfree, and overall performance.
 I used the same water-based lube for all 4 to keep it consistent.
 I tested the smallest size and the largest size I could personally handle of each set of dilators.

-Disclaimer: I am a woman without any pelvic floor dysfunction currently and have never been pregnant nor delivered a baby.
+Disclaimer: I am a woman who does not currently have pelvic floor dysfunction.
 So it goes without saying that my experience with these dilators will certainly be different than someone who has pelvic pain.
 However, as a women’s health physical therapist, I tried my hardest to use my experience to describe objectively what I felt in order to help you decide which dilator set is right for you.

 Soul Source was created by a sex therapist and a gynecologist in the 90s and is a local LA company, manufacturing their dilators in the United States.
 Their silicone dilators come in 8 sizes ranging from their smallest (2.5 inches long x 0.5 inch diameter) to their largest size (6 inches long x 1 ⅝ inch diameter).
 These dilators have been promoted in the pelvic floor coursework we take as women’s health physical therapists and we have been recommending them to our patients for years.